iptv-org/iptv/.github/ISSUE_TEMPLATE/remove-channel.md

 ---
-name: Channel Request
+name: Remove Channel
-about: Request to add a channel to the playlist
+about: Request to remove a channel from the playlist
-title: 'Add: xxx'
+title: 'Remove: xxx'
-labels: channel request
+labels: DMCA
 assignees: ''

 ---